 TB data and analysis of TB trends in Minnesota and the United States.

 Public Health Departments

 Tools and procedures for local health departments who manage clients with active TB or latent TB infection (LTBI).

 Information about reporting TB cases; screening, diagnosis, and treatment of TB; patient education resources; cultural issues, and infection control.

 Reporting TB Disease I TB Screening I Latent TB Infection I Active TB Disease I Refugee and Immigrant Class Arrivals

-Recommendations for TB Control in Healthcare Settings I Prevention and Control of TB in Correctional Facilities
+Regulations for TB Control in Minnesota Health Care Settings I Prevention and Control of TB in Correctional Facilities

 - MDH TB Prevention